Surviving as an SME in a competitive business landscape is never easy.

 A mere half (51 per cent) of businesses are still running four years after opening their doors, according to McCrindle Research.
 Further to this, ASIC figures show 46 per cent of insolvencies in Australia are due to cash flow issues or high cash use.

 That’s the bad news, but what’s the good?
-With the right risk prevention strategies, SME owners can prevent poor cash flow from crippling their business.
+With the right risk prevention and risk minimisation strategies, such as implementing trade credit insurance, as part of their overall business insurance program, SME owners can prevent poor cash flow from crippling their business.

 1. Tackle late invoices